-Operator Description lsSet Determines whether a value is returned for the Field keyword.
+Operator OData operator Des Description Equal eq Matches only the value that is specified in the Value(s) field.
+For example: If the display name to search for is "VMtest27", Equal matches virtual machine names such as VMTest27 or vmtest27 or vmTEST27, and so forth.
+The name VMtest28 is not matched.
+Greater gt Matches any value that is greater than the specified Value(s), according to the UTF-8 collating sequence.
+GreaterEqual ge Matches any value that is greater than or equal to the specified Value(s), according to the UTF-8 collating sequence.
+IsSet ne null Determines whether a value is returned for the Field keyword.
 Use IsSet with another rule as a condition, to ensure that the query selects the appropriate virtual machines.
 Note that you do not make an entry under Value(s) for a rule that uses IsSet.
 See "The IsSet operator in queries" on page 120.
-See "Effect of Primary VM identifier parameter on Selection column in Test Query results" on page 142.
-See "Test Query: Failed virtual machines" on page 140.
-Less Matches any value that is less than the specified Value(s), according to the UTF-8 collating sequence.
-LessEqual Matches any value that is less than or equal to the specified Value(s), according to the UTF-8 collating sequence.
-NotEqual Matches any value that is not equal to the value in the Value(s) field.
-StartsWith Matches the value in the Value(s) field when it occurs at the start of a string.
+See "Effect of Primary VM identifier parameter on Selection column in Test Query results" on page 144.
+See "Test Query: Failed virtual machines" on page 143.
+Less It Matches any value that is less than the specified Value(s), according to the UTF-8 collating sequence.
+LessEqual le Matches any value that is less than or equal to the specified Value(s), according to the UTF-8 collating sequence.
+NotEqual ne Matches any value that is not equal to the value in the Value(s) field.
+StartsWith startswith Matches the value in the Value(s) field when it occurs at the start of a string.
 For example: If the Value(s) entry is "box", StartsWith matches the string "box_car" but not "flatbox".